 Our Learning Council were formed early in 2016.
 This new pupil voice group are all about promoting learning in school.

-The new learning skills that will be promoted across the school are:
+The learning attitudes that are promoted across the school are:

 - Hands-on learning